 This provision relates to the council's share of an estimate of the potential value of refunds which will be due to ratepayers following a successful appeal against a rateable value on both the 2010 and 2017 valuation lists.
 It includes amounts which may be backdated to 1 April 2010.
-It also includes an amount relating to a potential claim for backdated mandatory relief.
+Under the business rate retention scheme applicable to 2019-20, the council has retained 75% of business rates income and the same proportion applies to balance sheet values at 31 March 2020.
+The share of the appeals provision has reduced from 100% in 2018-19.